 Although you will be embarking on full training to become a plumber, there are a few skills that you will need to become successful.

-Ultimately, the reason for having a little English and Maths ability is because you will be required to read manuals and complete installations according to technical drawings.
+Ultimately, the reason for having English and Maths abilities is that you will be required to read manuals and complete installations according to technical drawings.

 Yes, people skills are certainly a desirable trait when in the plumbing industry as you are dealing with various people on a daily basis.
 Whether that is site managers chasing completion times or members of the public calling you about their boiler making noise or their toilet backing up.